-Language barrier?
-It's no problem with the Translate app on iOS 14!
+Encountering a language barrier?
+Break out the Translate app on iPhone!

 You can also tap the bottom area to type the word or phrase you need to translate.

-Translate App for iPhone: How to favorite or pull up the dictionary
+How to favorite or pull up the dictionary in the Translate app

 Once you start translating, you can bookmark certain phrases for quick reference later, or even look up dictionary definitions.